 How to become an A&R scout

 To become an A&R scout, you should be musically talented and have a good ear for music.
-In addition, it’s important that you possess good communication skills and are able to work with others.
+In addition, you must possess good communication skills and can work with others.
 An A&R scout will spend most of their time listening to music and talking about new artists or songs with other people in the industry.
 They will also need to know how different genres of music fit into the industry as a whole so that they can figure out which artists might be right for different types of projects.

 An A&R scouts duties